-We suppose that you’re already We are sure you already know that Kubernetes (K8s) and containers, in general, have become major trends.
+We are sure you already know that Kubernetes (K8s) and containers, in general, have become major trends.
 More and more projects move from virtual machines and servers to containers and K8s, in particular, more and people are beginning to consider the same move.

 Is this a good idea?
 Why Kubernetes?
 Is this going to be a real stress for your software development team?
 And finally, how to do it smoothly and easily and which cloud platform to choose – all of these questions we will answer below.